Voting methods in deliberative assemblies: United States Senate

 The three means of voting in the Senate are voice, division, and "the yeas and nays" (recorded votes or roll-call votes).

 On a voice vote, the presiding officer first asks those in favor to say "aye", and then opposed to say "no".
 The presiding officer then announces who appeared to win the vote ("The ayes [noes] appear to have it.").
 One variation of a voice vote is for the presiding officer to state: "Without objection the amendment [bill, resolution, motion, etc.] is agreed to [or not agreed to]."
 If any senator objects to the presiding officer's determination, a vote will occur by another method (usually a recorded vote).

 A division vote (taken by having each side stand) is rare in the Senate, but may be requested by any senator or ordered by the presiding officer if the outcome of the voice vote is doubtful.
 Like the voice vote, a division does not provide a record of how each senator voted.
 The chair announces the result of a division vote.
 As in a voice vote, any senator may ask for a recorded vote.

 The third method is a recorded vote ("the yeas and nays"), currently taken by a roll call.
 The clerk calls the roll of senators alphabetical by name, and each Senator individually responds.
 Following the call, the clerk then identifies those who voted in the affirmative and those in the negative.
 The time limit for roll-call votes is nominally fifteen minutes as set by unanimous consent at the start of a two-year Congress, but votes are sometimes held open for longer so that senators may arrive.

 Unlike the House, the Senate does not use electronic voting.
 In December 2013, Senate Majority Leader Harry Reid suggested that he would not be opposed to setting up an electronic system similar to that used in the House, but also stated that he didn't see any change occurring "in the near future".
 Use of an electronic system would make it possible for the Senate to vote more quickly during "vote-a-rama" sessions on amendments to budget resolutions.

 S. Res.
-480, a Senate resolution passed in 1984, created a standing order of the Senate requiring that each senator vote from his or her assigned desk.
+480, a Senate resolution passed in 1984, created a standing order of the Senate requiring that each senator vote from their assigned desk.
 The resolution was sponsored by Democratic Senator Jennings Randolph of West Virginia.
 However, the rule is widely ignored, and senators typically vote while milling about the Senate chamber.
 All senators do vote from their desks, however, when asked to do so by the Senate majority leader.
 This typically is done on particularly solemn or important votes.
-The Senate Historical Office maintains a list of occasions when senators voted from their desks: these included the passage of the Affordable Care Act and Health Care and Education Reconciliation Act; the confirmation votes of Supreme Court justices; and votes on articles of impeachment.
+The Senate Historical Office maintains a list of occasions when senators voted from their desks: these occasions included the passages of both the Affordable Care Act and Health Care and Education Reconciliation Act, the confirmation votes of Supreme Court justices, and votes on articles of impeachment.